youngd24/ininet/utils/con/README.md

 # sw01       IN  TXT "consvr=consrv01.mydomain.com, conport=2031"
 ```

-Then all I'd have to type to get where I wantd to is:
+Then all I'd have to type to get where I wanted to is:

 > `con host`